FlyingMatrix/env-gpu-config/README.md

-# GPU Configuration
+# Env GPU Config
-A python implementation for printing out information on GPU configuration
+A Python utility for displaying detailed GPU configuration and system information.